mmanojkumar4/docker_python_db_task1/README.md

 ###  **Full CRUD Application Code**

-    app.py — This Python script contains the complete logic for connecting to PostgreSQL, printing the “Connected to the database!” message, creating the employees table, and performing all CRUD operations (Add, Update, Delete, View).
+    app.py — This Python script contains the complete logic for connecting to PostgreSQL, printing the “Connected to the database!” message .
+    It creates the employees table, and performing all CRUD operations (Add, Update, Delete, View).
     It also provides an interactive menu so users can enter data manually inside the Docker container.

 ---